puppetlabs/puppet-vscode/client/README.md

 ## Reporting Problems

-If you're having trouble with the PowerShell extension, please follow these instructions to file an issue on our GitHub repository:
+If you're having trouble with the Puppet extension, please follow these instructions to file an issue on our GitHub repository:

-### 1. File an issue on our [Issues Page](https://github.com/PowerShell/vscode-powershell/issues)
+### 1. File an issue on our [Issues Page](https://github.com/jpogran/puppet-vscode/issues)

 Make sure to fill in the information that is requested in the issue template as it will help us investigate the problem more quickly.